Neville Chamberlain: Road to Munich (March 1938 – September 1938)

 In May, Czech border guards shot two Sudeten German farmers who were trying to cross the border from Germany into Czechoslovakia without stopping for border controls.
 This incident caused unrest among the Sudeten Germans, and Germany was then said to be moving troops to the border.
 In response to the report, Prague moved troops to the German border.
 Halifax sent a note to Germany warning that if France intervened in the crisis on Czechoslovakia's behalf, Britain might support France.
 Tensions appeared to calm, and Chamberlain and Halifax were applauded for their "masterly" handling of the crisis.
 Though it was not known at the time, it later became clear that Germany had had no plans for a May invasion of Czechoslovakia.
 Nonetheless, the Chamberlain government received strong and almost unanimous support from the British press.

 Negotiations between the Czech government and the Sudeten Germans dragged on through mid-1938.
 They achieved little result; Sudeten leader Konrad Henlein was under private instructions from Hitler not to reach an agreement.
 On 3 August, Walter Runciman (by now Lord Runciman) travelled to Prague as a mediator sent by the British government.
 Over the next two weeks, Runciman met separately with Henlein, Czechoslovak president Edvard Beneš, and other leaders, but made no progress.
-On 30 August.
-Chamberlain met his Cabinet and Ambassador Henderson and secured their backing—with only First Lord of the Admiralty Duff Cooper dissenting against Chamberlain's policy to pressure Czechoslovakia into making concessions, on the ground that Britain was then in no position to back up any threat to go to war.
+On 30 August, Chamberlain met his Cabinet and Ambassador Henderson and secured their backing—with only First Lord of the Admiralty Duff Cooper dissenting against Chamberlain's policy to pressure Czechoslovakia into making concessions, on the grounds that Britain was then in no position to back up any threat to go to war.

 Chamberlain realised that Hitler would likely signal his intentions in his 12 September speech at the annual Nuremberg Rally, and so he discussed with his advisors how to respond if war seemed likely.
-In consultation with his close advisor Sir Horace Wilson, Chamberlain set out "Plan Z".
+In consultation with his close advisor Horace Wilson, Chamberlain set out "Plan Z".
 If war seemed inevitable, Chamberlain would fly to Germany to negotiate directly with Hitler.